tolopsy/py-microservices/README.md

 4. Run `minikube tunnel` to start a tunnel process that create a network route with the host machine to allow external traffic reach services exposed by ingress rules (gateway and rabbitmq service)

+5. Update `secret.yaml` in notification manifests folder with your smtp details.
+(If you do not have an smtp host, You can create a test gmail address and use google smtp configurations)

-5. Run the following from the project directory:
+6. Run the following from the project directory:
 	- `kubectl apply -f ./auth/manifests/`
 	- `kubectl apply -f ./gateway/manifests/`
 	- `kubectl apply -f ./rabbitmq/manifests/`